Leeds Bradford, en route for Yorkshire

 The formalities for travelling to Leeds Bradford.

-- Entry requirements: to enter England, all citizens of the European Union must present a valid passport or identity card upon arrival.
+- Entry requirements: to enter England, all citizens of the European Union must present a valid passport upon arrival.

 - Currency: the British pay in pounds sterling!
 Before you leave, be sure to have a few pounds in your pocket.
 Do this by heading to an Interchange counter, which you’ll find in Terminal 1 of Nice Côte d’Azur Airport.